-Hot Cocoa Crumb Cake: A festive holiday twist on classic crumb cake.
+This Hot Cocoa Crumb Cake is a twist on classic crumb cake.
 Hot cocoa flavored cake topped with chocolate buttery crumbs covered in hot cocoa glaze.

 I’ve partnered again with Darigold to bring you this chocolatey Hot Cocoa Crumb Cake using their Heat N’ Serve Hot Cocoa.